balaji-nordic/nrf-wsl-guide/README.md

 # nrf-wsl-guide

-This guide aims to help you get started with working with nRF DKs from WSL2.
+This guide aims to help you (and the future me) get (re)started with working with nRF DKs from WSL2 🐧.

 ## Step 1: Attaching the DK to WSL2:
 - On Windwows, open up PowerShell and enter the following command